QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 Folder structure in UE4 4.27.2 needs to be as shown under to work.
 Content is the base folder your UE4 projects starts from.

 YourProjectName is only a placeholder for what you name your project when you make it in the New Project menu in Epic's UE4 Launcher.
-The project name for the Meth house map for example is listed as RoN_Meth
+The project name for the Meth house map for example is listed as `RoN_Meth`.

 To make a map you should start by downloading the Bare Bones mapping template on [Nexus Mods](https://www.nexusmods.com/readyornot/mods/472?tab=files)
 It includes all the C++ files and Folder Structs like listed below and should provide you with a clean slate to start map modding.